Budibase/website/content/Operations/templates/maintenance-schedule-template/index.md

 ### Security

 Choose Budibase for unrivaled security.
-We offer fully customizable access control, SSO, OpenID, OAuth, and more.
+We offer fully customizable access control, free SSO, SCIM, and more.
 WIth Budibase, you have complete control over how different users access your apps.

 With open-source design and optional self-hosting, Budibase is the smart choice for maximizing app security.
+We also offer air-gapped deployments on our Enterprise plan.

 ### Customization